lishaojha19/lisha/README.md

 # lisha
-this is my first git repository
+this is my first git repository. author : lisha